monome/norns/readme-setup.md

 execute with `./maiden.arm -debug -site ./app/build -data ~/norns/lua/`

+## launching on desktop / other platforms:

+when running norns on desktop computers or custom hardware platforms, you will want to provide `matron` with appropriate runtime configuration options using the `matronrc.lua` file. this should be copied to the user's home directory and customized there. see the comments in that file.

 ## docs

 if you want to generate the docs (using ldoc) first install: